Top Engagement Ring Trends

-In the world of wedding rings, 2021 is a very good year…
+In the world of wedding rings, this is a very good year…

 All diamond engagement rings are timeless, but sometimes, a fresh new design emerges that is so perfect, so in tune with all things we hold beautiful, that it feels like nothing we’ve ever seen before, and yet, somehow, also feels as though it’s been around forever.
 That is absolutely true of this year’s top ring styles.